Aboriginal Healing Program

 Established in 2016.

-Weave Woolloomooloo provides case management for young people aged 12 to 24 and young families with children in their care aged under 12, with priority given to people living in Woolloomooloo, Kings Cross and Darlinghurst.
-We will also be offering creative and innovative youth led projects, events and groups that meet the needs of young people and build the capacity and cohesion of the community.
+Weave Woolloomooloo also offers creative and innovative youth-led projects, events and groups that meet the needs of young people and build the capacity and cohesion of the community.

 Find Us